woman in a field

 And some people prefer this natural way of healthcare when it comes to anxiety.
 Some prescription drugs for dealing with stress and anxiety have been shown to be addictive or have unpleasant side effects.

-I had such a complex case of MCAS.
-And I work with so many people with equally complex cases in the practice.
-So, I’m always looking for ways to support wellness.
+We work with so many people with complex cases in the practice and many of our team have complex cases of MCAS, too.
+So, we are always looking for ways to support wellness.

-When it comes to resiliency, I’ve been using a product called BeSerene™.
+When it comes to resiliency, we’ve been using a product called BeSerene™.
 It combines adaptogens and nervines.

 Keep reading to learn more.

-I want to tell you about this product I’ve been using called BeSerene™.
+We want to tell you about this product we’ve been using called BeSerene™.
 It comes in the form of a cream or oral supplement.

 Generally speaking, though, it’s been well-tolerated by people with MCAS and Histamine Intolerance.

-Both are combination products, though (they have multiple ingredients).
-So, I’ve also got a list of single ingredient supplements to consider, too.
+Both are combination products (they have multiple ingredients).
+So, we’ve also got a list of single ingredient supplements to consider, too.
 You might need to start with a single ingredient product if you are still highly sensitive.

 (If you have Salicylate Intolerance, keep reading for alternative options, too.)